PixelRPG/gamecontroller.js/readme.md

        .after('button0',  () => { console.log('Button 0 was released';      });
 ```

-To see the event flow and how the different events are lined-up and interact with each other, visit the [Event Flow wikipage](../EventFlow).
+To see the event flow and how the different events are lined-up and interact with each other, check the examples in the `examples/` folder.

-Thisus

 These are the _events_ that can be passed as first parameter to the event functions: